4 Indoor Activities for Kids That Will Make Learning Fun During The Lockdown

 2. Innovate at-home work out DIY kits

 Sit with your child and create a few workout schedules.
 Encourage your child to get a little creative and innovative when making exercise kits.
-It could be as basic as creating a hand and feet matching mat or hop, skip and jump cubes.
+It could be as basic as creating a hand and feet matching mat or hop or skip and jump cubes.

 To create the hand and feet matching mat you will need a few A4 sheets, a marker, and paint.
 Ask your child to trace their hands and feet onto an A4 sheet and fill it in with the paint.
 Now unevenly place the sheets (once dried) and ask your child to match the pattern.
-This activity will not only improve their hand and foot coordination but will also develop their motor skills.
+This is one of the indoor activities for kids that will not only improve their hand and foot coordination but will also develop their motor skills.